3dem/relion-documents/source/STA_tutorial/ReconstructPart.rst

 However, it is also possible to obtain that reference map directly by averaging the 2D projections for each particle from the tilt series.
 Here, although in the :jobtype:`Tomo reconstruct particle` jobtype we offer both options, we strongly recommend the reconstruction from 2D tilt series projections.
 This saves an interpolation step and prevent from artifacts related to pseudo-subtomogram construction.
-It also creates both halfmaps together with the reference map and saves computational time.
+It also creates both halfmaps along with the reference map and saves computational time.

 The main differences the user will find are: